mfey/units2/README.md

 ## Rationale

 Clojure does not have built-in support for numerical quantities in a system of units.
-Most (all?) previous solutions to this problem construct ad-hoc domain specific languages, instead of transforming the entire language into a DSL (which is what Lisp languages are supposed to do).
 This library brings Clojure into the world of unit-aware computing (https://xkcd.com/1643/); in fact, it abstracts away as much of the unit bookkeeping as possible in a functional, lispy way.

 ## Features

 The aims of `units2` is to be highly expressive and easy to use.
 The salient points of `units2` are:

-+ A homoiconic syntax for units that you can `map`, `comp`, etc.
++ A homoiconic syntax for first-class units that you can `map`, `comp`, etc.
 + New units can be defined
     + in namespaces that collect them by application, and
     + at runtime, anonymously, even within local scope